javoncherry2/csci-466-proj/README.md

 I finished the Dj Interface. it handles removing the songs from the database, sorting the queues, and updating currently played.
 To use it, you can access it here: https://students.cs.niu.edu/~z2033811/proj/dj_face.php.
 I also uploaded it to github.
 I'm pretty sure that everything is working correctly, but lmk if you find anything weird or somthing thats missing when you try it.

+Hamzah Subhani - Notes for 11/28

+MORGAN - i have created a styles.css file for you that will style my web interface.
+Javon can include this file too in dj_interface.php.
+These are the classes I'll need styles for:

+• .home-btn
+• .page-title
+• .search-form
+• .results-table

+Just play with font and color. dont do anything like add spacing to the table because I already mess with that in my file.
+Just make it stylish pls :)